-lotteries comparable to Panel A of Table 6.
+The smallest ratio of CE to EV in Table 3 is 0.478, and most are much higher, exactly as in Table 2.
+In general the ratios in Tables 2 and 3 are similar.
 It is easy to verify that the RDU-PAI model also satisfies the payoff calibration conditions noted earlier for the EUT-PAI model.

-Again, as with the EUT-PAI estimates, using these RDU-PAI estimates one can verify that (a) getting 190 with probability 1⁄2 and 0 with probability 1⁄2 is rejected in favor of getting 75 for sure, for all wealth amounts smaller than 15.8 million; and (b) the same utility function exhibits plausible risk aversion in Table 6 for large stakes.
+Again, as with the EUT-PAI estimates, using these RDU-PAI estimates one can verify that (a) getting 190 with probability 1⁄2 and 0 with probability 1⁄2 is rejected in favor of getting 75 for sure, for all wealth amounts smaller than 15.8 million; and (b) the same utility function exhibits plausible risk aversion for large stakes.
 Under FAI, no RDU-consistent agent can exhibit both (a) and (b).
+16

 Using these RDU estimates, we can reconsider the edge cases noted earlier, under EUT-PAI, in which the PAI predictions are implausible.
 Under EUT-PAI, at the low wealth level of 307, the ratio of CE to EV was between 0.0004 and 0.12 for probabilities between 0.01 and 0.3 on the large prize: with RDU-PAI these ratios are between 0.04 and 0.27, which range from implausible to plausible.
 The ratio is 0.09, 0.13 and 0.20 for probabilities on the large prize of 0.05, 0.1 and 0.2, respectively.
-As the wealth level increases to the mean wealth level of 3,074,678 kroner, the same example generates plausible ratios under RDU-PAI between 0.26 and 0.31 for probabilities between 0.01 and 0.2 on the high prize.
+As the wealth level increases to the mean wealth level of 3,074,678 kroner, the same